Animal Adventure Park Update: April The Giraffe Has Busy Night, Still No Calf

 An Animal Adventure Park update was posted on Thursday morning after a very active, intense night for April the giraffe and the thousands of fans watching her on the live cam.
-Just after 1 a.m, April was very active, and many thought that she was going to give birth.
+Just after 1 a.m, April was very active and many thought that she was going to give birth.
 Viewers watched as the giraffe kept her tail lifted for an extended amount of time.
-She was also showcasing quite a bit of movement, and it did appear as though her calf was extremely active, perhaps changing its position inside its mama.
+She was also showcasing quite a bit of movement and it did appear as though her calf was extremely active, perhaps changing its position inside its mama.

 Viewers were convinced that the calf was well on his or her way!